retaildevcrews/aks-oidc-proxy/infrastructure/README.md

 terraform apply
 ```

+TODO:

-TODO: some info about what to do with the dns zone name servers
+- add some info about what to do with the dns zone name servers in the terraform output
+- how do service principals fit into all this?